bilalazh/Arxiv-Research-Pooler/README.md

 just `git clone https://github.com/bilalazh/Arxiv-Research-Pooler.git`in your terminal and place the `.ipynb` any where in your Google Drive to access it

+#### Objectives and Motivations for this Repo

+There were 7716 papers published  only in first 12 days of October 2023 [Check Here](https://arxiv.org/stats/monthly_submissions)

 Issues / Todos:
 - complete the docs